HazimZaghlol/Airbnb-listing-EDA/README.md

 ## Statistical Analysis

 Statistical analysis will be performed to validate hypotheses and quantify relationships between variables.
 This will provide a more rigorous understanding of the data.

-## Results and Findings

-The results and findings of the analysis will be presented in the Jupyter Notebook.
-We will summarize the key insights, trends, and patterns that we've identified in the Airbnb listings data.

 ## Conclusion